SQL

 Change the values of widget variables

-If a variable of a widget is taken out of control on the dashboard level, then changing its values using the widget filter is impossible.
+If a variable of a widget is taken out of control on the dashboard level, then changing its values in the widget filter is impossible.

 Saving and downloading the data

 After you get the results of the query you can save the report by clicking on the Settings button in the top right corner.
-The chat settings will be saved as well.
+The chart settings will be saved as well.

-This saved report will be available in the table in the SQL section of the top menu.
+This saved report will be available in the Reports -> Saved reports section.

 You can also download the results of the query to a CSV file by clicking on buttons above the table with the results or use the Settings button on the top right corner.